andreagrisafi/SALTED/README.rst

 :code:`equirepr.build()`

 - Sparsify equivariant representations over a subset :code:`Menv` of atomic environment and compute RKHS projector as described in Ref.(4).
 The non-linearity degree of the model must be defined at this stage by setting the zeta parameter :code:`z` as a positive integer. :code:`z=1` corresponds to a linear model.
+The truncation of small and negative eigenvalues when computing the RKHS projector can be modulated by the threshold :code:`eigcut` (default value $1e-10$).

 :code:`sparsify.build()`